Skip to content

 Ufsárlón reservoir and Jökulsárgöng tunnel came into use in the fall of 2008.
 The filling of the Ufsárlón reservoir started on September 11, 2008, and the valve of the Jökulsárgöng tunnel was opened on October 16, 2008.
 At that time, Fljótsdalur Power Station began to utilize water from the Hraunasvæði area.
 The final preparation of the overflow channel in the Ufsárlón reservoir was done in the summer of 2009 and finished on August 10 of the same year.
 At the beginning of September of the same year, improvement work was done on the bottom duct of the Ufsárlón reservoir.
 Operations in the area finished in September 2010.

-In an average year, the discharge will be controlled to the waterfalls in Jökulsá í Fljótsdal river from August 10 to October 1.
+In an average year, the discharge to the waterfalls in Jökulsá í Fljótsdal river is controlled from August 10 to October 1.

-During the period from the middle of June to the beginning of October 2022, the flow from Ufsarlón was diverted to the course of Jökulsár in Fljótsdal.
-Water management in the Fljótsdal stations watershed was below average in 2022.
-The graph shows the flow at Hól compared to the average flow of Jökulsár in Fljótsdal.
+During the period from mid-June to early October 2023, flow from Ufsarlón was diverted into the channel of Jökulsá in Fljótsdal.
+The water balance in the Fljótsdalsstöð reservoir area was above average in 2023.
+The chart shows the flow at Hól compared to the average flow of Jökulsá in Fljótsdal.

 Table 1.
 The number of days with controlled discharge in waterfalls.